jeongukjae/jeongukjae.github.io/_posts/2021/2021-12-15-import-tensorflow-serving-apis-in-cpp-bazel-project.md

   - tensorflow
 ---

-TensorFlow and TensorFlow Serving are built using [Bazel](https://bazel.build) and to develop gRPC clients for TensorFlow Serving requires to import the TensorFlow project.
+TensorFlow and TensorFlow Serving are built using [Bazel](https://bazel.build) and developing gRPC clients for TensorFlow Serving requires to import the TensorFlow project.
 That work is a little bit hard except for Python since [the prebuilt package](https://pypi.org/project/tensorflow-serving-api/) only exists for Python.
 We don't know what protobuf files we should import until looking into the protobuf files in the TF and TF-Serving.

 In this blog post, I will write about integrating TF-Serving's gRPC interfaces for C++ in the Bazel project with sample client codes.
 All codes here are in GitHub (<https://github.com/jeongukjae/chips/tree/main/tf-serving-cpp-client-example>).